Project management: Project managers

 A project manager is a professional in the field of project management.
 Project managers are in charge of the people in a project.
 People are the key to any successful project.
-Without the correct people in the right place and at the right time a project cannot be successful.
-Project managers can have the responsibility of the planning, execution, controlling, and closing of any project typically relating to the construction industry, engineering, architecture, computing, and telecommunications.
+Without the correct people in the right place and at the right time, a project cannot be successful.
+Project managers can have responsibility for the planning, execution, controlling, and closing of any project typically relating to the construction industry, engineering, architecture, computing, and telecommunications.
 Many other fields of production engineering, design engineering, and heavy industrial have project managers.

 A project manager needs to understand the order of execution of a project to schedule the project correctly as well as the time necessary to accomplish each individual task within the project.
 A project manager is the person accountable for accomplishing the stated project objectives on behalf of the client.
-Project Managers tend to have multiple years’ experience in their field.
+Project managers tend to have multiple years' experience in their field.
 A project manager is required to know the project in and out while supervising the workers along with the project.
 Typically in most construction, engineering, architecture, and industrial projects, a project manager has another manager working alongside of them who is typically responsible for the execution of task on a daily basis.
 This position in some cases is known as a superintendent.
 A superintendent and project manager work hand in hand in completing daily project tasks.
-Key project management responsibilities include creating clear and attainable project objectives, building the project requirements, and managing the triple constraint (now including more constraints and calling it competing constraints) for projects, which is cost, time, quality and scope for the first three but about three additional ones in current project management.
+Key project management responsibilities include creating clear and attainable project objectives, building the project requirements, and managing the triple constraint (which may also include more, competing constraints) for projects, which is cost, time, quality and scope for the first three but about three additional ones in current project management.
 A typical project is composed of a team of workers who work under the project manager to complete the assignment within the time and budget targets.
 A project manager normally reports directly to someone of higher stature on the completion and success of the project.

 A project manager is often a client representative and has to determine and implement the exact needs of the client, based on knowledge of the firm they are representing.
 The ability to adapt to the various internal procedures of the contracting party, and to form close links with the nominated representatives, is essential in ensuring that the key issues of cost, time, quality and above all, client satisfaction, can be realized.

 A complete project manager, a term first coined by Robert J. Graham in his simulation, has been expanded upon by Randall L. Englund and Alfonso Bucero.
 They describe a complete project manager as a person who embraces multiple disciplines, such as leadership, influence, negotiations, politics, change and conflict management, and humor.
 These are all "soft" people skills that enable project leaders to be more effective and achieve optimized, consistent results.

-Multilevel success framework and criteria - project success vs. project performance
+Project success vs. project performance

 There is a tendency to confuse the project success with project management success.
-They are two different things.
-"Project success" has 2 perspectives:
+Project success has two perspectives: